tr-igem/ekmelily/docs/internals.md

 Padding
 -------

-The padding table defines extra padding for some accidentals.
-It is used only for normal accidentals without parentheses, not for key signatures, grace note accidentals, trill pitch accidentals, etc.
+The padding table defines the extra padding of accidentals.
+It is used for normal accidentals without parentheses and for key signatures.

 The variable `ekmPadding` defines an alist of paddings mapped onto accidentals.
 It is optional and extends the predefined list.